OkayJeff5/ImDy/README.md

 - adb_motion_visualize.py
 ```

-Run ``python convert.py`` to convert the raw data into a different format with per-sample pickle files including axis-angle format SMPL parameters, joints, and markers.
+2. Run ``python convert.py`` to convert the raw data into a different format with per-sample pickle files including axis-angle format SMPL parameters, joints, and markers.
 The torques stored are acquired by summing two consecutive torques in the simulation.

+## Train

-Run ``python main.py config_path=config/IDFD_mkr.yml USE_WANDB=True Timestamp=False`` to pre-train the ImDy model.
+1. Run ``python main.py config_path=config/IDFD_mkr.yml USE_WANDB=True Timestamp=False`` to pre-train the ImDy model.
 In ``IDFD_mkr.yml``, you should modify the data path.
 ```
     joint_tor: true
     dpath: # your data path to imdy_train #